Cookie Notice

 Modifier: For both private payers and CMS, the -95 modifier (synchronous telemedicine service rendered via a real-time interactive audio and video telecommunications system) should be appended to E/M codes 99202-99215.
 (Medicare used to require modifier GT for synchronous visits and GQ for asynchronous visits, but this was eliminated as of January 2018.)

 Place of Service: Historically, the place of service has been designated as “02” on the bill to signify a telemedicine service.
 However, this changed for most payers in 2020 when PHE-related telehealth expansion ushered in payment parity for many telehealth services.
-Updated guidance for Medicare and most commercial payers is that for the duration of the COVID-19 PHE, telemedicine services should be billed using the place of service that would have been used if the service was provided in person, along with modifier -95.
-For outpatient allergy practices, this is place of service “11.”
-Doing so will ensure that the claim is paid at parity with non-facility face-to-face rates for Medicare and most commercial payers.
+Updated guidance for Medicare and most commercial payers was that for the duration of the COVID-19 PHE, telemedicine services should be billed using the place of service that would have been used if the service was provided in person, along with modifier -95.
+For outpatient allergy practices, this was place of service “11.”
+Doing so ensured that the claim was eligible to be paid at parity with non-facility face-to-face rates for Medicare and most commercial payers.

 Bajowala SS, Milosch J, Bansal C. Telemedicine Pays: Billing and Coding Update.
 Curr Allergy Asthma Rep. 2020;20(10):60.
 Published 2020 Jul 27. doi:10.1007/s11882-020-00956-y